2008 Serbian local elections: Kosjerić

 Results of the election for the Municipal Assembly of Kosjerić:

 Incumbent mayor Željko Prodanović of the Democratic Party of Serbia was confirmed for another term in office after the election.
-Prodanović was removed from office on 26 February 2009, and a provisional administration was established with Milan Štulović of the Democratic Party as its leader.
+Prodanović was subsequently removed from office on 26 February 2009, and a provisional administration was established with Milan Štulović of the Democratic Party as its leader.
 A new election was held in June 2009.